flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 Thanks to the new PPU, programmers can now define colour palettes with **32,768 colors** to choose from.

 Firstly, developers must now populate a new area called **Palette Memory**, which stores up to **sixteen colour palettes** (half for the Background and Window, half for sprites) that encode **four colours** [@cpu-nintendo].
 Each entry fits in a 16-bit value (2 bytes) and only 15 bits are used.
-Palette Memory is not addressed by the CPU, however, a new register is used as a buffer to write over this memory ~can xref SNES article here?~.
-This is what the CPU follows to define the palettes.
+Palette Memory is not addressed by the CPU, however, a new register is used as a buffer to write over this memory (a methodology found in the [Super Nintendo](super-nintendo#organising-the-content)).
+Overall, that's how the CPU defines palettes.

 Having said that, Background and Window tiles can reference any of those eight palettes.
 The same happens with Sprite tiles, except they are constrained to three-colour palettes, as one entry is reserved for the 'transparent' colour.